 The good news is that colleges put less weight on a student’s freshman year grades than on sophomore and especially junior year grades, according to Sue Chapman, a Bay Area-based college counselor.
 “College admissions officers understand that high school freshmen are just 14 years old, and that they’re still adjusting to high school, and finding their way.
 Some colleges don’t even look at freshman grades, others look at them but take them with a grain of salt.”

 If your child did well on their first high school report card, that’s great news.
 But don’t panic if they didn’t.
-As Chapman says, the pace and expectations of high school are challenging for many students — and that’s without a global pandemic.
+As Chapman says, the pace and expectations of high school are challenging for many students.
 At the same time, it’s important for your child to understand that if they want to go to college, their high school class choices and grades are going to make a difference.
-The more they challenge themselves and the better their GPA, the more options they’ll have in terms of both college choices and scholarships.
+The more they challenge themselves by taking advanced courses and the better their GPA, the more options they’ll have in terms of both college choices and scholarships.